User-generated content: Types

-There are many types of user-generated content: Internet forums, where people talk about different topics; blogs are services where users can post about many topics, product reviews on a supplier website or in social media; wikis such as Wikipedia and Fandom allow users, sometimes including anonymous users, to edit the content.
+There are a number of types of user-generated content: Internet forums, where people talk about different topics; blogs are services where users can post about multiple topics, product reviews on a supplier website or in social media; wikis such as Wikipedia and Fandom allow users, sometimes including anonymous users, to edit the content.
 Another type of user-generated content are social networking sites like Facebook, Instagram, Tumblr, Twitter, Snapchat, Twitch, TikTok or VK, where users interact with other people via chatting, writing messages, posting images or links, and sharing content.
-Media hosting sites such as YouTube allow users to post content.
+Media hosting sites such as YouTube and Vimeo allow users to post content.
 Some forms of user-generated content, such as a social commentary blog, can be considered as a form of citizen journalism.

 Blogs

 Blogs are websites created by individuals, groups, and associations.
 They mostly consist of journal-style text and enable interaction between a blogger and reader in the form of online comments.
 Self-hosted blogs can be created by professional entities such as entrepreneurs and small businesses.
 Blog hosting platforms include WordPress, Blogger, and Medium; Typepad is often used by media companies; Weebly is geared for online shopping.
-Social networking blogging platforms include Tumblr, LiveJournal, and Sina Weibo.
-Among the many blogs on the web, Boing Boing is a group blog with themes including technology and science fiction; HuffPost blogs include opinions on subjects such as politics, entertainment, and technology.
+Social networking blogging platforms include Tumblr, LiveJournal, and Weibo.
+Among the multiple blogs on the web, Boing Boing is a group blog with themes including technology and science fiction; HuffPost blogs include opinions on subjects such as politics, entertainment, and technology.
 There are also travel blogs such as Head for Points, Adventurous Kate, and an early form of The Points Guy.